henophilia/henophilia.org/content/index.md

 The term "Henophilia" (hen = unity, philia = love/friendship) does not claim any authority.
 This culture encourages individuals to find their own terms for it over the course of their own, personal journey towards flourishing.
 At its current stage, it does not possess a graphical symbol, except for the word "Henophilia" itself, written in Latin letters.
 Capialization of the H is recommended, but not required.

 [This](https://chatgpt.com/share/67490180-191c-8003-b515-2d344444c425) is quite a good summary of Henophilia in "explain like I'm five" style.
 The full original text, which sees itself both as a literary art piece and a rough theological-sociological-psychological comparison study, can be found [here](/original).

+Additionally, I am currently creating a [presentation](https://docs.google.com/presentation/d/13rSEdOc0uKk0Z5scKJKK8w7l4Gz4V60aUqFOXEWAyG4/edit#slide=id.p) (in German, because I love it) which aims to structure the emergence of Henophilia further, down to a 3-adic chapter structure.
+I'd be grateful for any assistance or critique.
+Should it transition to real life?
+Also I know it can make some people feel small, which is something I'm working on to adjust.

 Contact: synergies@henophilia.org